I think it's Elvis Costello who said, "Writing about music is like dancing about architecture."

 Here's another way of looking at it.
 Since Taquete (this time, not turned Taquete, but the original structure, which is weft-emphasis) resembles Summer and Winter, let's compare the two at their simplest level, on 4 harnesses.

 Above, a simple Summer and Winter pattern using two colors in the weft.
 You will see that there are weft floats (in blue, floating over 3 warps) and warp floats (in white, floating over 3 picks), with the weft colors defining the pattern.
-Treadles 1 and 2 weave tabby (so that warp threads on harnesses 1 and 2 are either up or down).
+Treadles 1 and 2 weave tabby (so that warp threads on harnesses 1 and 2 are on opposite sheds).
 Threads on harnesses 3 and 4 are the pattern warps, with two blocks in the treadling to alternate the pattern.
 If you turn the piece over, you would see the pattern in reverse.

 Now let's look at a Taquete drawdown, using the same threading and the same weft colors.
 Unlike the Summer and Winter drawdown above, there are only weft floats (floating over 3 warps) and no warp floats of more than 2.
 But, just like Summer and Winter, if you turn the draft over, you would see a mirror image of what we see here.
 (That is, where there are white weft floats you will see blue weft floats, and vice versa.)
 This is a weft-emphasis fabric, while Summer and Winter has both a warp and a weft emphasis.